celery/celery/docs/userguide/extending.rst

     Add callback to be called when ``fd`` is readable.

-    The callback will stay registered until explicitly removed using :meth:`hub.remove(fd) <hub.remove>`, or the fd is automatically discarded because it's no longer valid.
+    The callback will stay registered until explicitly removed using :meth:`hub.remove(fd) <hub.remove>`, or the file descriptor is automatically discarded because it's no longer valid.

-    Note that only one callback can be registered for any given fd at a time, so calling ``add`` a second time will remove any callback that was previously registered for that fd.
+    Note that only one callback can be registered for any given file descriptor at a time, so calling ``add`` a second time will remove any callback that was previously registered for that file descriptor.

     A file descriptor is any file-like object that supports the ``fileno`` method, or it can be the file descriptor number (int).